Structure Preserving Model Order Reduction of Shallow Water Equations: Conclusions

 \section{Conclusions}

-In this paper, we have compared reduced order solutions and preservation of conserved quantities of the SWE following two different time discretization.
-For both approaches, the FOM-ROM errors, errors in the conserved quantities are almost at the same level of accuracy.
-Using TPOD-Kahan and exploiting the quadratic structure of the SWE, the online computation time of ROMs can be much reduced compared with the POD-DEIM-AVF.
-The online computation time of the ROMs is further reduced by applying the improved TPOD \cite{Benner18,Benner19} in combination with the MULTIPROD \cite{leva08mmm}.
-In a future work we will investigate both approaches for the SWE with full Coriolis force \cite{Stewart16}.
+We have shown that the two kind of ROMs preserve the conserved quantities of the SWE and yield stable reduced solutions in long time integration.
+For both approaches, the reduced solutions and the reduced conserved quantities have almost the same level of accuracy as the full ones.
+Using TPOD-Kahan and exploiting the quadratic structure of the SWE, the online computation time of ROMs can be much reduced compared to the POD-DEIM-AVF.
+The online computation time of the ROMs is further reduced by applying the algorithms in \cite{Benner18,Benner19} in combination with the MULTIPROD \cite{leva08mmm}.
+In a future work, we will investigate both approaches for the SWE with full Coriolis force \cite{Stewart16} and thermal SWE \cite{Eldred19}.